AmirRMoezi/OpenBMC-Preparation/README.md

 ## Step 5
 ### Bake your OpenBMC
-In the same terminal you ran .setup command, run this command:
+Within the same terminal where you executed the '.setup' command, proceed to input the following command:
 <pre>
 <code>
 $ bitbake obmc-phosphor-image